james0666/MediaHop-Releases/MediaHop_Server/README.md

 ## Basic

-Use this when you want the easiest possible setup:
+Use this when you want the easiest setup:

 ```text
 Media/